Danack/RfcCodex/rfc_etiquette.md

 Some RFCs don't make it clear what problem it is they are trying to solve before proposing a solution.

-This leads to the discussions being not productive as if the problem was introduced first.
+This leads to the discussions being not as productive as if the problem was introduced first.

 Some people might disagree on what the exact problem is, or disagree that it even is a problem that needs solving to begin with.
 If people can't clearly understand that there is a problem that needs solving, then the discussion about possible solutions is going to be incredibly heated, with people not understanding the other side.